ajardolino3/hubitat-ble-gateway/README.md

 - **BLE Gateway Driver**: Each gateway has its own driver, and is responsible for parsing the data received by the gateway app.
 The driver must parse the incoming data and format it into a contruct that allows the BLE gateway to process the incoming data.
 This allows different people to use the gateway of their choice.
-- **Beacons/Virtual Presence Drivers**: The gateway allows you to create virtual presence devices for each detected beacon.
+- **BLE Beacons Driver**: The gateway uses this driver to create devices for each detected beacon.

 # What BLE Gateways are supported?